fazalul92/ProtoPypelines/README.md

 	3. Cell descriptions (if available) and timestamp of cell creation should be shown when a mouse hover is detected.
 	4. Special child cells are shown beside the parent cell.
 Such parent cells should have a signifier to show child presence.
 	5. Special child cells with inputs required can have input boxes that can be populated.
-	5. Special child cells with graphs, plots or images as references should be displayed.
+	6. Special child cells with graphs, plots or images as references should be displayed.
+	7. All cells that don't have a parent specified would be marked as a child of the preceeding cell.
-	6. Display a clickable "Run" button at the last children on the graph.
+	8. Display a clickable "Run" button at the last children on the graph.
 9. Running the code when a "run" button attached to a node is clicked:
 	1. All the cells in the path from the root to the specific leaf/node should be run.
 No other pathways/cells should be run.
 	2. If any cells require input:
 		1. If the corresponding text cell is empty, request the user for input through a prompt.